Reflux Surgery Post-Op

-- Return of symptoms-a return of symptoms could mean that the repair has moved allowing hiatal hernia to recur or stomach acid to splash up into the esophagus.
+- Return of reflux symptoms–a return of symptoms could mean that the stomach wrap around the esophagus has “slipped” or loosened allowing stomach acid to once again splash up into the esophagus.

 - Hernia–A hernia is a protrusion of tissue through a weak spot in your incision.
 Hernias are not common after laparoscopic surgery, but do occur.
 An operation is necessary to repair the hernia.

 Most patients feel much better following this operation.
-There many advantages to no longer having hiatal hernia:
+There many advantages to no longer having reflux:

 - resume normal activities and exercise